Designs with materials from CLIP STUDIO ASSETS

 - THREE-DIMENSIONAL EFFECT -

-To add a three-dimensional effect to any object, you only need to follow these simple steps:
+To add the three-dimensional effect to any object, just follow these simple steps:

-1. Duplicate the irregular edge layer by right-clicking on the layer in the “Duplicate layer” option or with the shortcut “CTRL plus C” and “CTRL plus V”.
+1. Duplicate the irregular edge layer by right-clicking on the layer using the “Duplicate layer” option or with the shortcut “CTRL plus C” and “CTRL plus V”.

-2. Once the layer is selected, we use the shortcut “CTRL plus U” so that the “Hue/ Saturation/ luminosity” window appears.
-We must move the luminosity bar completely to the left .
+2. Once the layer is selected, use the shortcut “CTRL plus U” to bring up the “Hue/Saturation/Luminosity” window.
+The luminosity bar must be moved completely to the left.

-3. We place the new black layer below the original and move it with the transform function (CTRL plus T) a few millimeters in the direction we want.
+3. Place the new black layer below the original and move it with the transform function (CTRL plus T) a few millimeters in the direction you want.

-4. We lower the opacity of the layer to the desired level.
+4. Lower the opacity of the layer to the desired level.

 - TORN PAPER -